Nicosia

 A Short Walk Through The Past

-Nicosia has been occupied by many groups throughout the years and it is still considered as The Island of Cyprus’s most ethnically diverse city.
+Nicosia has been occupied by many groups throughout the years and is still considered Cyprus’s most ethnically diverse city.

-Nicosia became the capital of Cyprus during the Byzantine Empire because of its location.
-Being away from the coast which was often raided, Nicosia’s location offered physical protection.
-It remained so until today.
+The capital city became the administrative center of Cyprus during the Byzantine Empire due to its strategic inland location.
+Being away from the coast, which was often raided, this central hub offered physical protection—a role it continues to fulfill today.

-As a result of the many conquerors who have passed through, the city of Nicosia and the surrounding area has an amazing diversity of historical monuments.
+As a result of the many conquerors who have passed through, this historic destination and its surrounding area boast an incredible diversity of historical monuments.

-The city is now home to the Presidents of The Republic of Cyprus and The Greek Cypriot Administration.
-During the Turkish invasion in 1974, part of the city was captured by the Turkish troops, and the city was split into two parts, as a result of the war.
-Nicosia is now the last divided capital in Europe.
+Today, Nicosia is home to the President of the Republic of Cyprus and the Greek Cypriot Administration.
+During the Turkish invasion in 1974, part of the city was captured by Turkish troops, leading to its division.
+Nicosia is now known as Europe’s last divided capital.

 The Town Today: What You Should Know

 The town of Nicosia has always been a city of contrasts.
-The last decade, with the war in 1974 and Nicosia’s development outside of Venetian walls have only highlighted this dichotomy.
+Over the years, the war in 1974 and the city’s development beyond the Venetian Walls have only highlighted this dichotomy.

-Nicosia today is a post-war city that is rebuilding and it consists of the largest and most ethnically diverse city on The Island of Cyprus.
-With its location along the Mediterranean in between Europe, Africa, and Asia, Nicosia boasts a wide variety of cultures.
+Nicosia today is a post-war city that is rebuilding and stands as one of Cyprus’s most ethnically diverse urban centers.
+With its location along the Mediterranean, nestled between Europe, Africa, and Asia, this vibrant capital boasts a wide variety of cultures.
 The city is home to many historic mosques, churches, and buildings that date back centuries.
-The Nicosia Municipality has been investing heavily in the town’s infrastructure by repairing streets, sidewalks, and parks making it a perfect place for tourists!
+The Nicosia Municipality has been investing heavily in infrastructure, repairing streets, sidewalks, and parks, making it a perfect place for tourists.

 The People of The Town

-The people of Nicosia are welcoming making it easy for visitors to enjoy everything this wonderful island country offers!
-A look at this warmhearted community will show you an example of what living together peacefully means – with over 250 nationalities residing within its borders, everyone feels welcome here!
-The Cypriot hospitality is evident everywhere on The Island but nowhere so much as in Nicosia where every individual contributes their own unique story to the fabric that is modern-day life.
+The people of Cyprus’s capital are welcoming, making it easy for visitors to enjoy everything this wonderful island country offers!
+A look at this warmhearted community reveals an inspiring example of peaceful coexistence—with over 250 nationalities residing within its borders, everyone feels welcome here.
+Cypriot hospitality is evident everywhere on the island, but nowhere more so than in this vibrant city, where every individual contributes their own unique story to the fabric of modern-day life.

-The city is now an oasis of culture and history, blending its 16th-century Venetian walls with museums, ancient churches, and medieval buildings.
-The heart of the city contains these attractions blended brilliantly in a modern setting for visitors to explore centuries-old architecture amidst today’s bustle.
+This historic destination is now an oasis of culture and history, blending its 16th-century Venetian walls with museums, ancient churches, and medieval buildings.
+The heart of the capital contains these attractions beautifully integrated into a modern setting, allowing visitors to explore centuries-old architecture amidst today’s bustling cityscape.

 The Last Divided Capital City in Europe

 Nicosia is the only divided capital city in the world.
-The UN Buffer Zone splits Nicosia into two halves.
-A no-man’s land divides Nicosia from North to South.
-In 1974 Turkey invaded Cyprus which led to an occupation of the northern part of the island of Cyprus.
-As a result, buffer zones have been created between each side which is used to enforce peace agreements, with soldiers patrolling them day and night.
-Nicosians have grown accustomed to this new lifestyle where they can see their neighbors living on the other side through bulletproof glass or at a distance.
+The UN Buffer Zone splits the city into two halves, creating a no-man’s land that divides it from North to South.
+In 1974, Turkey invaded Cyprus, leading to the occupation of the northern part of the island.
+As a result, buffer zones were established between each side to enforce peace agreements, with soldiers patrolling them day and night.
+Residents of the capital have grown accustomed to this unique lifestyle, where they can see their neighbors living on the other side through bulletproof glass or at a distance.

-it wasn’t until recently that the barricades opened to allow people to cross to the other side.
-The ceasefire has been in place for almost 40 years, but The Cyprus Problem is still not resolved.
-Nevertheless, the Nicosian people are very resilient and are always open to meeting someone from the other side for coffee or lunch!
+It wasn’t until recently that the barricades opened, allowing people to cross to the other side.
+The ceasefire has been in place for almost 40 years, but the Cyprus conflict remains unresolved.
+Nevertheless, the resilient people of Nicosia are always open to meeting someone from the other side for coffee or lunch!

 Nicosia, the Resort Town You Didn't Know Existed